ruminantia/mastication/README.md

 ### Volume Configuration

-This Masticator instance is configured to:
+This Mastication instance is configured to:
 - Mount the `fodder_transcriptions` Docker volume as a read-only input directory
 - Process files with extensions: `.txt`, `.md`, `.markdown`
 - Never delete files from the input volume (read-only mount)